How to Strengthen Veins and Arteries

 Between 50 to 75 percent of Americans get less than the recommended daily amount of vitamin D, which is problematic since deficiency can lead to a host of problems.
 Low levels of vitamin D have been associated with hypertension and coronary artery disease.
 A study published in Arteriosclerosis, Thrombosis, and Vascular Biology in 2008 found that low levels of vitamin D led to an increased risk for peripheral arterial disease (PAD).
 Be sure to talk to your doctor before beginning any supplementary routine, however.

 Finally, as important as it is to eat a healthy diet rich in fruits and veggies, it is equally vital to get proper exercise to promote blood flow that delivers oxygen and much-needed nutrients to your heart and to your body.

 The best way to promote healthy circulation is by walking.
 This simple exercise can also aid in preventing varicose veins and spider veins.
 Walking strengthens your calf pump, which in turn helps blood flow.
 Walking is an easy way to incorporate fitness into your life, and it is especially important if you work a desk job where you are sitting for much of the day.
 Take a stroll around the parking lot during lunch or walk to the park after work.
+Additionally, make sure to choose shoes that properly support your foot in order to promote circulation in your legs.
 These small steps will make a huge difference in building healthy arteries and veins.

 Other low-impact exercise options include riding a bike or using the elliptical, swimming, or even yoga.